-It seems like area rugs get kinda ignored in the DIY world… There was a day when most peoples’ area rugs were made by hand, usually from scraps of fabric, or recycled supplies and were meant to be serviceable and practical.
+It seems like area rugs get kinda ignored in the DIY world.
+There was a day when most peoples’ area rugs were made by hand, usually from scraps of fabric, or recycled supplies and were meant to be serviceable and practical.
 They kept the floors warmer and more comfortable, and if one was lucky, added a little color to the room.
 Today it seems like an area rug can be one of the more expensive decor items in a room.
 Area rugs define space, pull open floor plans together, add interest, texture and color to a room.
 They ground a room that seems top heavy, and yes… they still add comfort and warmth!
 So get to it, DIY’ers!
-Make a DIY area rug that is unique, beautiful, and practical!
+Make one of these DIY area rugs that is unique, beautiful, and practical!

-Our feature project, above and below, is this DIY crafty felt rug from ‘Conversation Pieces’… Check out all their photos and see how they made this into a larger area rug that would fit their room.
+Our first project is this DIY rug from felt from ‘Conversation Pieces‘.
+Check out all their photos and see how they made this into a larger area rug that would fit their room.

 Love this pom pom rug from ‘Pippa Patchwork‘!
-It looks so cute and cozy, you just want to cuddle your toes into it.
-She admits it’s time consuming, so it’s probably a great “sewing bag” project that you pull out every night in front of the tv… I’d love it in pale pink or yellow for a nursery!
+It looks so cute and cozy, you just want to cuddle your toes into these type of DIY area rugs.
+She admits it’s time consuming, and so it’s probably a great “sewing bag” project that you pull out every night in front of the tv.
+I’d love it in either pale pink or yellow for a nursery!

-This DIY chevron rug from ‘The House that Lars Built‘ is a version of the old fashioned rag rug, with an updated pattern!
-Great tutorial…
+This DIY chevron rug from ‘The House that Lars Built‘ is a version of the old fashioned rag rug DIY, with an updated pattern!
+Great tutorial!

-Learn to make your own rope rug from ‘A Beautiful Mess’… I love this rug, it looks nothing like my Grandmothers rugs!
-I saw a rug like this recently that was selling for over $300…
+Learn to make your own rope rug from ‘A Beautiful Mess‘.
+I love these type of DIY area rugs, because it looks nothing like my Grandmothers rugs!
+I saw a rug like this recently that was selling for over $300.

-From ‘Yes, I made That‘, this DIY felted stone rug is elegant, and looks like it could grace any upscale home.
-I’ve seen rugs just like this sell in modern furniture stores for thousands… (Ok, they were big…)
+From ‘Yes, I Made That‘, this DIY felted stone rug is elegant, and looks like it could grace any upscale home.
+I’ve seen area rugs just like this sell in modern furniture stores for thousands… (Ok, they were a bit bigger.
+But still.)